Course Descriptions - Certified PROFINET and PROFIBUS Engineer

 PROFIBUS Course Description

 The Certified PROFIBUS Engineer course is an intense 4 1/2-day training program.
+The first 2.5 days is spent on PROFIBUS DP and the second 2 days spent on PA.
 The student will achieve an understanding of RS-485 transmission technologies from copper wire all the way through fiber optical and beyond.
 Bus layout is presented along with tips and tricks for installation based on real world experience.
 Each student will learn to set up a PROFIBUS system using proper bus layout techniques, to parameterize and configure via configuration software based on GSD files.
 System maintenance and debugging will be taught using commercially available PROFIBUS tools.
-DPV0, DPV1 and MBPIS technologies will be discussed along with the PROFILE concept.
+DPV0, DPV1 and MBPIS technologies will be discussed along with the PROFILE implementations.
 The section of the course that highlights PA will also have a hands on introduction to using Pactware and PDM as well as PA bus design.